tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

   3. Each server that will act as a replica must have AlwaysOn features enabled in SQL Server.
   4. The database(s) that will be in the Availability Group should be restored or created on the replica that will act as the primary.
 These database(s) should be in RECOVERY mode and set to a recovery model of Full.
   5. Each database on the primary requires a full backup to be executed.
-  6. A share should be created to retain the full backup of the primary replica’s database(s).
+  6. A share should be created to retain the full backup of the primary replica's database(s).
 This share can be located on any of the replica servers or an external share resource.

 Once the above security and required resources are available, continue with the steps below to create the AG.